The Advantage of Having Your Own Technical Analysis of the Market.

-Never try to find one trading system to fulfill all your goals, because no system works all the time in a market that is forever changing its personality; so, diversify trading styles and services to give you that edge to consistently grow your account and never lose money.
+Never try to find one trading system to fulfill all your goals, because no system works all the time in a market that is forever changing its personality; so, diversify your trading Styles, Methods, and Services to give you that edge over the market and consistently grow your account.

 All the basic variables to the chart setup I mentioned above will come into play as you fine-tune your charts to match the Style of trading and Method you’re managing.
 Depending on what you’re trading, you may never have to use all the variations – the simpler, the better.
 At this point, I just want to make you aware that these variables exist:

 - Time Frames – Multiple Time Frame (Fractal) Analysis, the study and comparison of different time segments (monthly, weekly, daily, hourly and by the minute), allows the trader to see market activity at different levels to get a better perspective of market direction and manage entry and exit points with more accuracy.
 For example, in longer-term swing trading, you might use the Daily chart for the initial signal to enter a trade and then use the 4-Hour or even the 1-Hour chart to time the entry with more precision.

 - Aggregation Styles – This refers to the data that is contained within each “bar” on a chart.
 The one most often used is Time, such as a 5 Minute chart, where each bar represents five minutes of elapsed time.
 The next one is by Tick, which is a volume metric, where each bar represents a certain number of ticks (volume) for the instrument in question.
 The last one is Range, where each bar is set to a price range that the underlying has to exceed before printing the next bar.
 This can be viewed as a volatility measure.